-DCU Rooms has 16 rooms on the Glasnevin campus available to book online through Expedia and aimed at tourists for around 100 euro a night.
+DCU Rooms has 16 rooms on the Glasnevin campus available for open-bookings for tourists throughout the academic year.

 There are 12 rooms available in the Hampstead complex and 4 available in the College Park complex.

 Approximately 4,000 students applied for campus accommodation this year but there are not enough DCU rooms to meet the demand and so some did not receive a place on campus to stay.